Understand the context you're working in, at every level.

-4. Organize your murals into rooms
+- Organize your murals and rooms within workspace(s)

 - DO think of rooms as folders to help you keep your murals organized.